pantheon-systems/documentation/source/content/guides/backups/06-faqs-backups.md

 ### How do I restore from my site from a full environment backup?

-In the event that you need to get your site to a certain point, you can use a [full backup to restore an environment](/guides/environment-configuration/restore-environment-backup).
+In the event that you need to return your site to a certain point, you can use a [full backup to restore an environment](/guides/environment-configuration/restore-environment-backup).

 ### How long does a backup take?

 This depends on how much content you have.
 When you are doing a full environment backup, it can take some time depending on the size of your code, database, and files.
+Refer to [Restore Process Time](/guides/backups/restore-from-backup#restore-process-time) for more information.

 ### How can I specify the time for my backups to run?

 Daily backups are run at a random time during the day.
 You must have a plan associated with a site to select a specific day for a weekly backup.
-See [Manage Plans in the Site Dashboard](/guides/legacy-dashboard/site-plan) for details about site plans on Pantheon.
+Refer to [Manage Plans in the Site Dashboard](/guides/legacy-dashboard/site-plan) for details about site plans on Pantheon.

 ### What time zone is the backup time shown in?